polard8/kernel/readme.txt

-/3rdparty - Fred Nora does not have the copyright.
+//3rdparty - This Fred Nora does not have the copyright.

 //(super)